Blog Hero

 Antibiotic Eye Drops

-The most commonly prescribed antibacterial eye drops are 4th generation fluoroquinolones, namely gatifloxacin and moxifloxacin.
-Generally, these 2 are considered the most effective and protect from a wide range of potential pathogens.
+The most commonly prescribed antibacterial cataract eye drops are 4th generation fluoroquinolones, namely gatifloxacin and moxifloxacin.
+Generally, these two are considered the most effective and protect from a wide range of potential pathogens.

 Anti-Inflammatory Eye Drops